50 Years Of Manufacturing & Delivering The Highest-Quality Limestone & Black Basalt. Sourced & Hand-Picked From The Middle East.

 Case Study 2: Columbus, Ohio – Modern University Student Union

-Use: White limestone tiles were specified for high-traffic corridors and dining areas in a newly expanded university student union to reflect natural light and ensure durability.
+Use: Sophisticated white limestone pavers were specified for high-traffic corridors and dining areas in a newly expanded university student union to reflect natural light and ensure durability.

 Implementation: 18″×36″ polished limestone planks were installed under skylights and integrated with seating alcoves.
 A low-VOC, antimicrobial grout enhanced hygiene, while sound-dampening underlays reduced echo in bustling walkways.